Frequently Asked Questions

 We do...
 Well I should say Kristy and Bonnie do.
 During our winter break from the fields Kristy and Bonnie tirelessly work to make all of our products.
 From sewing to mixing there is never a dull moment in our work room.
 We also have products in our store from friends of the farm that are worth checking out.

 Can I visit your farm?
 When should I visit your farm?

 Yes please visit us!
-After September we are closed until the first weekend in May.
+After September we are closed until May.
 We strongly feel if you are in the area around mid-late June you should stop by.
 You will see some of the more beautiful varieties of lavender before lavender festival weekend.
 The angustifolia lavenders (english varieties) that have the deep and rich purples bloom the earliest and were on display the last 2 weeks of June in 2015.
 If you wait untill lavender weekend in Sequim for a visit you may only see the variety grosso.
 Grosso is a beautiful variety but if you can come earlier you may get to see more.
 Because we can not control the weather this is all subject to change.